kg583/5MAT/docs/6MAT.md

 }
 ```

 An `OVER` instruction may be included as the first clause (see below).
-Each clause acts a buffer block (see `BUFFER`).
+Each clause acts a buffer block (see [`BUFFER`](#buffer---)).

 #### `OVER %P = 0, %O = 72 { ... }`
 Create a buffer by executing the block.
-If the output of the containing `JUST` instruction exceeds `O-P` characters, this buffer is printed *before* the justified content.
+If the output of the containing [`JUST`](#justz-n--0-m--1-l--0-v--space---) instruction exceeds `O-P` characters, this buffer is printed *before* the justified content.
 Otherwise, it is discarded.

-Since the block is always executed, breaking out of it cancels the entirety of the containing `JUST` instruction.
+Since this clause is always executed, breaking out of it cancels the entirety of the containing `JUST` instruction.
 Tape pointer movement is not undone.

 ```
 JUST %N, %M, %L, !V {